 The objective of Clause 4.3 'Building Height' is to ensure that the height of buildings is compatible with that of adjoining development and the overall streetscape.
 Additionally, the building height development standard aims to minimise the impact of overshadowing, visual impact, and loss of privacy on adjoining properties and open space areas.
-As such, the development standard for building height, consistency to the approved planning framework under the Concept Development Consent as well as built form streetscape character controls in the DCP have been considered with respect to the merits of a variation pursuant to Clause 4.6.
+As such, the development standard for building height, consistency to the approved planning framework under the Concept Development Consent as well as the development controls under the DCP for building setbacks, building design, solar access and overshadowing have been considered with respect to the merits of a variation pursuant to Clause 4.6.